MariaAlonsoLeon/TemperatureAnomaly/README.md

 ## Overview

-This repository presents a **fully reproducible statistical analysis** of temperature anomaly trends in the Canary Islands between **1970 and 2024**, framed within a **global climate context**.
+This repository presents a **fully reproducible statistical analysis** of temperature anomaly trends in the Canary Islands between **1970 and 2024**, analysed within a **global and hemispheric context**.

-The study integrates:
+The study combines:

 - **HadCRUT5** → global and hemispheric temperature series
 - **AEMET** → high-resolution observational data from the Canary Islands

-A **short version of this work** has been accepted at the **XIV Congreso AEC (2026)**.
-The full HTML report included here constitutes the **extended scientific contribution**.
+A **short version of this work** has been accepted at the **XIV Congreso AEC (2026)**, while the HTML report included here represents the **full extended study**.
 ---

 ## Scientific contribution

-This work aims to answer a key question:
+This work addresses the following question:

-> **Are recent temperature trends in the Canary Islands consistent with historical warming patterns and global behaviour?**
+> **Are recent temperature trends in the Canary Islands consistent with historical warming and global behaviour?**

 Main contributions:

-- rigorous comparison between **global and regional warming trends**
+- 🌍 Integrated comparison of **global, hemispheric and regional trends**
-- evaluation of **trend stability vs recent changes**
-- validation of linear models under **strict statistical diagnostics**
+- 📊 Full validation of linear models using **rigorous statistical diagnostics**
-- assessment of **non-linear alternatives** (segmented regression, transformations)
+- 🔍 Assessment of **recent trend changes** using alternative methodologies
+- ⚖️ Quantification of **non-linearity impact (<2% RMSE improvement)**

 ---